nelvintan/nelvintan.github.io/financial.md

 - **US choice:** [Vanguard S&P 500 UCITS ETF USD Accumulation (VUAA.L)](https://finance.yahoo.com/quote/VUAA.L/).
 The fund employs an indexing investment approach designed to track the performance of the Standard and Poor's 500 Index, a widely recognized benchmark of US stock market performance that is dominated by the stocks of large US companies.
 This fund can be bought through POEMS.
 - **Local choice:** [SPDR Straits Times Index ETF (ES3.SI)](https://sg.finance.yahoo.com/quote/es3.si/).
 This fund approximately mirrors the Straits Times Index (STI).
 It is usually compared to [Nikko AM Singapore STI ETF (G3B.SI)](https://sg.finance.yahoo.com/quote/G3B.SI/), but I prefer ES3.SI since the fund is larger which might allude to better stability.
 This fund can be bought through POEMS.

 **Roboinvestors.** One might often wonder if it is worth using roboinvestors instead of investing through trading platforms (as mentioned above).
-It turns out that if we are planning to invest a large amount of money for the long run, then the cost of roboinvestors eventually exceeds the cost of investing through trading platforms -- for a more concrete comparison, see this [case study](https://www.reddit.com/r/singaporefi/comments/t1u7yf/1000_is_all_you_need_for_diy_to_be_cheaper_than/) illustrating that $1000 is all you need for investing through trading plaforms to be cheaper than roboinvestors.
+It turns out that if we are planning to invest a large amount of money for the long run, then the cost of roboinvestors eventually exceeds the cost of investing through trading platforms -- for a more concrete comparison, see this [case study](https://www.reddit.com/r/singaporefi/comments/t1u7yf/1000_is_all_you_need_for_diy_to_be_cheaper_than/) illustrating that $1000 is all you need for investing through trading platforms to be cheaper than roboinvestors.

+Simple low-effort investing strategies:
+- **Dollar-Cost Averaging (DCA).** You break your cash into equal portions and invest them systematically over regular intervals (e.g., monthly).
+This averages out your purchase price and removes the stress of trying to perfectly time market lows.
+- **Lump Sum Investing.** You invest your entire available pool of cash all at once.
+This maximizes your time in the market but exposes you to short-term timing risk if the market dips immediately afterward.
+This strategy is advantageous during recessions.

+Personally, I do DCA but still set aside some lump sum amount in case of recession-type opportunities.

 ### Tax reduction